How to Pay International Contractors: Best Methods Explained

 Hiring the best talent is no longer limited by geography, and your next key team member could be located anywhere in the world.
-However, as your global workforce expands, you quickly realize that the operational aspect of paying international contractors is a complex puzzle involving various currencies, local laws, and payment methods.
+However, as your global workforce expands, you quickly realize that the operational aspects of paying international contractors are complex, involving multiple currencies, local laws, and payment methods.

 Suddenly, your finance team is wrestling with wire transfer fees, confusing tax forms, and the constant risk of a failed payment damaging a crucial contractor relationship.